dawidm/cryptonose2/README.md

 * When price change meets price alert conditions Cryptonose can: send **desktop notification**, play **sound**, **run web browser** with exchagne website.

 ## Supported exchanges
-Currently supported exchanges: **Binance, Bitfinex, Huobi, Poloniex**.
+Currently supported exchanges: **Binance, Bitfinex, Huobi, KuCoin, Poloniex**.
 Another exchanges may be added in the future, but existing ones provide data for most of popular markets, so you can use Cryptonose even if you trade on another exchange.

 [![cryptonose exchange tab]({{ site.baseurl }}/images/cryptonose-exchange.png "Main window, exchange tab")]({{ site.baseurl }}/images/cryptonose-exchange.png)